gscanlon21/notes/content/office/e-ink.md

 ### Physical Button Function

+`C`
-`C` : Remove Ghosting with One Press.
-Memory function: Press power button for more than 5 seconds to remember your favorite display mode, contrast & speed
+: Remove Ghosting with One Press.

+`M`
-`M` : Switch Display Mode: Video Mode-Graphic Mode-Text Mode
+: Switch Display Mode:
+: - Video Mode ➤ Graphic Mode ➤ Text Mode

-`+` / `-` : Contrast Adjustment Button
+`+` / `-`
+: Contrast Adjustment Button

+`☀`
+: Warm-Cold Frontlight Button
-`☀` : Warm-Cold Frontlight Button: Mixed Warm & Cold - Cold - Warm - No Frontlight.
-Notice: Mixed Frontlight color temperature adjustment should be performed via client software.
+: - Mixed ➤ Cold ➤ Warm ➤ No Frontlight.
+: > Mixed frontlight color temperature adjustment should be performed via client software.
 The supplied USB-B data is needed to be connected to Paperlike U so as to use the client software.
-Software Download: www.dasung.com
+[Software Download](www.dasung.com)

-`M` + `+` / `-` Switch Ink Drop Blackness and Speed (The blackness of the ink drop is darker, the speed is lower) .
+`M` + `+` / `-`
+: Switch Ink Drop Blackness and Speed (The blackness of the ink drop is darker, the speed is lower) .

-`☀` + `+` / `-` Switch Frontlight Brightness
+`☀` + `+` / `-`
+: Switch Frontlight Brightness

-`C` + `M` Restart
+`C` + `M`
+: Restart

+`⏻`
+: Power
+: **Memory function**
+  : Press power button for more than 5 seconds to remember your favorite display mode, contrast & speed .

 ### Display Mode Instruction

 According to the usage scenario to cross adjust the three dimensions of "Display Mode", "Speed" & "Contrast" to achieve optimized image & speed best display effect which can meet your eye-protection needs in working, studying and for entertainment purposes.

 Relieve your digital eye strain.
 Expand your view in an eye-friendly way.

-**Graphic Mode**
-: Suitable for pictures-web browsing, viewing photos etc.

 **Text Mode**
 : Suitable for typing, text input.

 **Video Mode**
 : Suitable for dynamic playbacks such as watching videos, online courses.

+**Graphic Mode**
+: Suitable for pictures-web browsing, viewing photos etc.

 If you have any problem, please send email to contact@dasung.com